-This program year, Lee's Summit continues to support on-going public service programs by maintaining the current level of CDBG funding.
-On the Public Service side, all existing programs were met within the funding cap.
-Hope House has been awarded funding for the Court Advocacy Program which is new to this funding stream, but has been an established program within their agency.
-The Home Preservation Program ran by Truman Heritage Habitat for Humanity is on track to maintain the number of LMI households benefitted by utilizing partnerships and volunteers.
+This program year, Lee's Summit continues to support existing on-going public service programs by maintaining the current level of CDBG funding.
+On the Public Service side, all funding requests are met with the capped amount of the annual grant.
+The City plans to continue investing in a Minor Home Repair or Home Preservation Program with the goal of helping more LMI households and freeing up City staff time to manage the overall program.
 The City continues to work with Lee's Summit Housing Authority to make needed upgrades of its residential units for sustainability, safety and efficiency.
-Lee's Summit Social Services will undertake a capital improvement project that will allow them to continue to safely serve the citizens in need of their services.